 The same rule applies to your investments.
 If you've socked your money away in pharmaceutical companies but you know the petroleum industry, how will you distinguish between a great stock and fool's gold?

-Can a Broker Pick Good Stocks for You?
+Can a Broker Pick the Right Stocks for You?

-A broker might have your best interests in mind, but a full service broker will charge you for this privilege.
-You're paying someone else to buy what he or she thinks will make money, based on whatever criteria your broker finds important.
-(If your broker's goals aren't your goals—if your broker makes more commission money by trading certain funds or by making frequent trades—you may be losing money.)
+A broker might have your best interests in mind, but a full service broker will charge you for work they do on your behalf.
+You're paying someone else to buy what they think will make money, based on whatever criteria your broker finds important.

 It's easy to start investing on your own; pick a discount stock broker and set up an an account.
 Then buy an index fund like the S&P 500 fund, and be patient.
 (Seriously; investing $1000 can take half an hour and earn you a nice return year over year.)